dabamos/openadms-node/docs/installation.rst

 ------

 OpenADMS Node is written in Python.
-A recent Python 3 interpreter is required to run the software. `CPython 3.6`_ and `PyPy3.5`_ are supported.
+A recent Python 3 interpreter is required to run the software. `CPython 3.6`_ or higher and `PyPy3.5`_ are supported.
 Interpreters are available for all modern operating systems.

 Microsoft Windows Vista/7/8/10
     Download the latest release from the Python website and execute the